tramitit/guides/en/portugal/request_for_driving_license.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how to obtain a driving license - from registration & exams to required documents.
-Find out about age limitations & costs.
-IMT is a major provider.
+description: Learn how to obtain your driving license, including registration, exams, required documents, and costs involved.
+Follow our easy step-by-step process.
 draft: false
-meta_title: 'Getting a Driving License: Process, Requirements & Providers'
+meta_title: 'How to Get Your Driving License: A Step-by-Step Guide'
-title: 'Getting a Driving License: Process, Requirements & Providers'
+title: 'How to Get Your Driving License: A Step-by-Step Guide'
 translationKey: portugal-request_for_driving_license
 ---

 ## Description
 ### What is it?